Using Biot-Savart boundary conditions for unbounded external flow on Eulerian meshes: Conclusion

-Surprisingly, for vortex street applications, the method demonstrates its robustness and perfectly captures the drag forces and vortex shedding frequencies generated by a 2D circular cylinder at $\text{Re}=200$, even with minimal domain sizes ($5D\times3D$).
-Classical reflection boundary conditions require a domain 48 times bigger to generate time-varying forces indistinguishable from that of the domain with our Biot-Savart boundary conditions.
-Lastly, we show that the method is limited when strong wake history influences the flow in the near wake.
-For a high-amplitude, high-Strouhal number heaving airfoil, we show that capturing the deflected wake of the flow requires significantly larger domain, implying that the computational advantage of the new boundary condition is reduced.
+Surprisingly, the method demonstrates its robustness for flows with developed vortex wakes.
+The developed flow on a sphere is found to be largely independent of the domain size, even for blockage ratios greater than 40\%.
+Lastly, we show that the method is limited when a strong wake history influences the flow in the near wake.
+For a high-amplitude, high-Strouhal number ($St\ge0.5$) heaving airfoil, we show that capturing the deflected wake of the flow requires a significantly larger domain, implying that the computational advantage of the new boundary condition is reduced.

-The generality and accuracy of the new approach, even when simulating flows with vortex wakes that are truncated by the domain boundaries, opens a huge range of potential applications.
-In addition to the welcomed speed-up enabled by using frankly tiny computational domains, the continued accuracy of the simulations challenges the notion of the importance of far-field wake dynamics on the near-body flow, providing compelling evidence to the contrary.
+The generality and accuracy of the new approach, even when simulating flows with vortex wakes truncated by the domain boundaries, opens a large range of potential applications.
+In addition to the welcomed speed-up enabled by using minimal computational domains, the continued accuracy of the simulations challenges the notion of the importance of far-field wake dynamics on the near-body flow, providing compelling evidence to the contrary.